Paid parental leave increases this July (2018) from 18 weeks to 22 weeks, so what does that mean for your business?

 Employees must write to you at least three months before the baby's expected due date and state the type of leave, date they want it to start and how long the period of leave will be.

 The employee will receive a weekly payment for one continuous period of up to 22 weeks (from July 1).
-Talk to the IRD to arrange payments.
+It is up to the employee to arrange payments with the IRD.

 Has your employee accrued annual leave?
 Do they wish to take leave in advance?
 Discuss this with them to establish their plans and how much flexibility you can provide.